 The Seal produces 308 horsepower from a single rear motor.
 Zero to 100 km/h happens in 5.9 seconds — not face-melting fast, but quick enough that highway merging on the 401 is genuinely enjoyable rather than nerve-wracking.

-The battery holds 82.5 kWh and delivers an official range of 530 km.
-In practice, with mixed city-highway driving in moderate weather, I'd expect 450-480 km.
-In a Toronto winter, maybe 380-420 km.
-That's enough to drive from Toronto to Ottawa without stopping to charge, which is a meaningful benchmark for a lot of Canadians.
+The battery holds 82.5 kWh in the widely cited global-spec version and delivers an official range of 530 km.
+In practice, with mixed city-highway driving in moderate weather, I'd expect less.
+In a Toronto winter, less again.
+The point is not to lock in a fantasy number.
+The point is that the Seal looks competitive on published battery and range data.

 DC fast charging peaks at 150 kW.
 At a 350 kW Electrify Canada station, you're limited by the car, not the charger — but 150 kW is still plenty fast.
 Figure 25-30 minutes from 10% to 80% under good conditions.
 Longer in cold weather, because physics.